Mathew Baynton: Personal life

-He and his wife Kelly Robinson, a film historian, have two children: a son, Bo, born in 2011, and a daughter, Ida, born in 2016.
+He and his partner Kelly Robinson, a film historian, have two children.
+Baynton and Robinson had a civil partnership ceremony in 2023.

 Baynton has commented on his son's skewed view of his father's profession: "He thinks work is putting on a beard.
 One day his eyes will be opened, but I do find it wonderful that that's his view of work."
-He commented during the same interview that while many actors do not want their children to become an actor as well, but Baynton has said that he sees no problem with his son following in his footsteps by stating that "if he enjoys it, so why shouldn't I let him?".
-Bo appeared as the young Mary, Queen of Scots in one episode of Horrible Histories.
+He commented during the same interview that while many actors do not want their children to become actors as well, he sees no problem with his son following in his footsteps, stating that "if he enjoys it, so why shouldn't I let him?"
+His son appeared as the young Mary, Queen of Scots in an episode of Horrible Histories.

-Baynton tries to keep Bo and Ida out of the spotlight.
-However, Baynton raised awareness about breaking gender barriers after Bo was mocked in the park for wearing a pink bicycle helmet.
-Baynton expressed his belief that he lets his son express his likes and dislikes freely without categorising toys and colours in gendered categories.
-Baynton stated "I won't be teaching my boy how to be a 'boy.
+Baynton tries to keep his children out of the spotlight.
+However he raised awareness about breaking gender barriers after his son was mocked in the park for wearing a pink bicycle helmet.
+Baynton expressed his belief in letting his son express his likes and dislikes freely without categorising toys and colours in gendered categories.
+He stated "I won't be teaching my boy how to be a 'boy'."